Building at the intersection of finance & intelligence.

 80%

-of SOX testing cut by an AI pipeline I built — Walgreens
+projected SOX-testing reduction from an AI pipeline I built — Walgreens

 About